flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - paste as transclusion
         - [[frink]] == [[frozen link]]
         - [[mook]] == [[multiuser book]]
+        - do we need a better word for [[transclusion]]?
     - [[letters we would like to send]]
         - [[ted nelson]]
         - [[leibniz]] corresponded with ~700 people in their lifetime
+    - migrating blog to a more flexible framework

 ## [[2023-05-10]]
 - a [[meeting]].